myStrom/node-red-contrib-mystrom/README.md

 myStrom-Node-RED was written in **Node.js** v4.2.6 and tested on Node-RED v0.19.4.

 To use it execute `npm install node-red-contrib-mystrom`.
+### Bugs

+Please report all bugs through the Github issues page.
+Your help is greatly appreciated.

 ### Execution (IMPORTANT!!!)
 All devices can be controlled in two ways.